strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 ### destroy()

-This function is called to cleanup the plugin (close connections, remove listeners…) when the Strapi instance is destroyed.
+The [destroy](/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md#destroy) lifecycle function is called to cleanup the plugin (close connections, remove listeners…) when the Strapi instance is destroyed.

 **Type**: `Function`